hughfuve/coinigyUserHotkeys/README.md

 UPDATE: Just added a version for Poloniex as well see poloniexUserHotkeys.js
 UPDATE: Added a rollerTweak.js .. copy and paste this in too if you want the mouse roller to increment / decrement pricing in buy/sell, see the comments in the code for USAGE
+UPDATE: Changed the hotkeys to CTRL+SHIFT+KEY from CTRL+key to avoid some problems with compatibility.

 Version 1.0
 Derived from Binny V A's work by Hugh Fuve